isabella232/api-lab/manuscript/events.md

 Lab Exercises
 -------------

-The following exercises will familiarize you with the event APIs.
+The following exercises will introduce you to the event APIs.

 ### Getting Started